 Adopting price initiatives

-Companies routinely overestimate their customers’ sensitivity to price and underestimate their ability to get paid for the value they are bringing to those customers.
-Often, resistance to price changes actually comes more from the sales team than from customers themselves.
+Distributors tend to overestimate their customers’ sensitivity to price and underestimate their ability to get paid for the value they are bringing to those customers.
+Often, their sales teams are more vocal and difficult to get on board with the idea of raising prices than customers.
 They don’t believe strongly enough that they are bringing value to customers to allow them to differentiate themselves from competitors.

 The most common struggles are a lack of strategy around margin management and an unwillingness to commit to a margin improvement effort.
 Too often, the focus is primarily placed on growing sales.
-Likewise, the compensation structure, based on revenue, drives low-margin behavior.
-Sellers tend to avoid the risk of losing any customer revenue, even if it could lead to an overall higher profit for the company.
+Likewise, the compensation structure, based on revenue, drives low-margin behavior and sellers tend to avoid the risk of losing any customer revenue, even if it could lead to an overall higher profit for the company.